 Good choice – here’s a recommendation, and a set I’ve got in my Vango pack right now.

-Darn Tough Over-The-Calf Extreme Cold Socks
+Darn Tough Edge Over-the-Calf Cushion Socks

 Darn Tough are a popular brand in the outdoor scene, and their over-the-calf socks are some of the best in the business – one of the warmest socks they’ve got on offer.